 - Same day restoration of a compromised website when possible.

-- Addresses Article 25 of the General Data Protection Act: Data Protection Design by Design and by Default.
+- Addresses Article 25 of the General Data Protection Regulation: Data Protection by Design and by Default.

 If I did not build your website, an audit is first conducted to evaluate your current configuration against security best practices and your site's compatibility with those approaches.
 I execute on those recommendations once authorized.
 The site is placed in a state of perpetual monitoring with safeties in place.
 Security audits are invasive and not entirely automated, as some things just have to be looked at closely by human eyes.
 It means I have to be able to get into the same areas of your website that your developer gets into, and that I must understand all your workflows and what aspects touch security concerns.
 Some websites require security exceptions where others do not, so I always use adaptive security approaches that require your approval to implement.
 Though I certainly do not expect you to understand the technical aspects of what I do here, it is important that you are aware how certain security approaches impact how your website is allowed to function.
 Conversely, it is important to understand if there is functionality that violates a security standard so we can decide together how to address it.